zunairkhan811/react-book-store/README.md

 # 📖 [React-BookStore-App] <a name="about-project"></a>

-**[React-BookStore-App]** In this project user can add and delete Books and Books are stored in the browser.
+**[React-BookStore-App]** This project has been completed through React-Redux.In this project user can add and delete Books and Books are stored and deleted through API.
+BookList and Category Section is made.
+In Category section only categories are shown when user clicks on specific category then only books of that category is shown.

 ## 🛠 Built With <a name="HTML, CSS, Javascript and React"></a>